cycle/docs/docs/en/basic/crud.md

 Please note, the ORM will not automatically trigger the delete operation for related entities and will rely on foreign key rules set in the database.

+> Read more about deleting records by scope or other criteria

 ## Persisting Related Entities

 Persisting an entity will also persist all related entities within it.